-Many people assume that the majority of single mothers are promiscuous, never married women who either don’t know how to keep a man or are so overly independent that they wear the fact that they don’t need a man as a badge of honor on display for all to see.
-The pure ignorance of actual facts and statistical data that fuels these misconceptions are compounded when the uninformed are given tools such as social media to help generously (and often quite proudly) spread this type of misinformation.
-While many may be surprised to find out that never wed mothers actually make up a little less than half of all single mothers (44% to be exact), guess who already knew better……..the other 56% of single mothers.
+Many people assume that the majority of single mothers are promiscuous, never married women who either don’t know how to keep a man or are so overly independent that they feel they don’t need a man.
+The pure ignorance of actual facts and statistical data that fuels these misconceptions are compounded when the uninformed are given tools such as social media to help generously spread this type of misinformation.
+While many may be surprised to find out that never-wed mothers actually make up a little less than half of all statistical single mothers (44% to be exact), guess who already knew better……..the other 56% of single mothers.

 #1.
 “My tax dollars are paying to care for the food stamps and medical insurance for children of single mothers while they sit on their butts doing nothing.”

 There are two parts to busting this myth.
-First, of all while single mothers definitely do account for the majority of all households living in poverty (52%), less than half (45.8%) actually receive welfare benefits.
-Of That 45.8% who receive welfare benefits, only 23.2% are actually unemployed the entire year.
+Firstly, while single mothers definitely do account for the majority of all households living in poverty (52%), less than half (45.8%) actually receive welfare benefits.
+Within that 45.8% who receive welfare benefits, only 23.2% are actually unemployed the entire year.
 Now that you understand that this statement, in part, only applies to 23.2% of all single moms, on to part two of busting this misconception.

-Since we’ve already established that 76.8% of single mothers are actually a part of the workforce, then it goes without saying that just as your tax dollars are applied toward Safety Net programs like “welfare” so are theirs.
-Furthermore, you would be surprised just how little of your and the single mother’s tax dollars actually make it into the Safety Net budget.
+Since we’ve already established that 76.8% of single mothers are actually a part of the workforce just like you, then it goes without saying that just as your tax dollars are applied toward Safety Net programs like “welfare” so are theirs.
+Furthermore, you would be surprised just how little of your, and working single mothers’, tax dollars actually make it into the Safety Net budget.
 The majority is spent on Social Security with healthcare for seniors and those who can’t afford coverage being second on the list.